juanluisbaptiste/docker-postfix/README.md

     sudo docker-compose up -d

+To see the email logs in real time:

+    docker logs -f postfix

 #### A note about using gmail as a relay

 Gmail by default [does not allow email clients that don't use OAUTH 2](http://googleonlinesecurity.blogspot.co.uk/2014/04/new-security-measures-will-affect-older.html)